kisumu-poly-tech-hub/Get-Started/code_of_conduct.md

 ## 6. Attribution
 -----------------
 This Code of Conduct is adapted from the Tech-Hub Constitution and Policy.
-Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/)and the [Geek Feminism Anti-Harassment Policy](https://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy)
+Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](https://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy)